frob/frob.github.com/content/posts/2018-02-15-rearchitecting-for-drupal8.md

     and configuration.
 The content lives in the database and isn't easy to export and sync and the placement of the block is configuration and is easy to sync.
-This can lead to embarrassing deployment gaffs.
+This can lead to embarrassing deployment gaffes.
 Where the placement of a block that doesn't exist is possible.
 [Here is a good article about avoiding that](http://valuebound.com/resources/blog/how-to-sync-blocks-between-different-environments-a-drupal-8-website).

 #### Display Modes